subhylahiri/sl_py_tools/numpy_tricks/linalg/README.md

     Subclass of `lnarray` which swaps matrix/elementwise multiplication and division from the right.
 Shouldn't be necessary given `lnarray`'s syntax.
 * `ldarray`:
-    Subclass of `lnarray` which overloads bitshift operators for matrix division.
+    Subclass of `lnarray` which overloads bit-shift operators for matrix division.
-    One of several reasons why this is a bad idea is that bitshifting has lower operator priority than division, so you will have to use parentheses often.
+    One of several reasons why this is a bad idea is that bit-shifting has lower operator priority than division, so you will have to use parentheses often.
     I think you're better off sticking with `lnarray`.